-- O.ACC specifies that the TOE shall implement an access control mechanism, so that only authorized users can launch it.
-This objective is covered by five SFRs.
-FIA\UID.1 Timing of identification, through which the TSF shall allow invocation of login help on behalf of the user to be performed before the user is identified, and require each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.
+O.ACC specifies that the TOE shall implement an access control mechanism, so that only authorized users can launch it.
+This objective is covered by six SFRs.
+FIA\UID.1 Timing of identification, through which the TSF shall allow invocation of login help on behalf of the user to be performed before the user is identified, and require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
 FIA UAU.1 Timing of authentication, which sets that the TSF shall allow invocation of login help on behalf of the user to be performed before the user is authenticated, and that the TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
-FDP ACC.2 Complete access control, which indicates that the TSF shall enforce the SVS access control SFP on user(s) and the TOE itself and all operations among subjects and objects covered by the SFP.
+FDP ACC.2 Complete access control, which indicates that the TSF shall enforce the SOS access control SFP on user(s) and the TOE itself and all operations among subjects and objects covered by the SFP.
 It also indicates that the TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
-FMT\MSA.1 Management of security attributes, which sets that the TSF shall enforce the SVS access control SFP to avoid any user to change default, query, modify or delete the security attributes user(s) eDNI number(s), CRC values and payload signature.
-FDP\ACF.1 Security attribute based access control, through which the TSF shall enforce the SVS access control SFP to objects based on User(s) and the corresponding eDNI number(s), the user password, the TOE itself and its identity.
+FMT\MSA.1 Management of security attributes, which sets that the TSF shall enforce the SOS access control SFP to avoid any user to change\default, query, modify or delete the security attributes user(s) eDNI number(s), CRC values and payload signature.
+FMT\MSA.3 Static attribute initialisation, through which the TSF shall enforce the SOS access control SFP to provide permissive default values for security attributes that are used to enforce the SFP, and allow the Administrator to specify alternative initial values to override the default values when an object or information is created.
+FDP\ACF.1 Security attribute based access control, through which the TSF shall enforce the SOS access control SFP to objects based on User(s) and the corresponding eDNI number(s), the user password, if required, the TOE itself and its identity.
 It also allows the TSF to enforce that only authorised user(s) can launch the payload.
-Finally, this SFR sets that the TSF shall explicitly deny access of any user not properly authenticated to objects. - There are three non-satisfied dependencies: 59 - FMT MSA.1 depends on FMT SMR.1 - FMT MSA.1 depends on FMT SMF.1 - FDP\ACF.1 depends on FMT\MSA.3 - In all cases, the justification lies in the nature of SVS.
-SVS image is a 60 secured black box with no administration or management tool/interfaces.
-The end user receives the configured and generated SVS image as a closed IMG file which can be sent through the network or booted from a virtualization environment.
-SVS configuration and generation process is out of the scope of the evaluated and certified TOE.
+Finally, this SFR sets that the TSF shall explicitly deny access of any user not properly authenticated to objects.

+- 61 There are two non-satisfied dependencies: - FMT\MSA.1 depends on FMT\SMR.1 - FMT\MSA.3 depends on FMT\SMR.1 - In both cases, the justification lies in the nature of SOS, which avoids associating users with roles.
+SOS image is a secured black box with no administration or management tool/interfaces.
+The only moment where certain data can be configured is at SOS generation.
+And this process is carried out only by the security administrator.
+The user receives the configured and generated SOS image as a closed IMG file which can be sent through the network or booted from a floppy disk.

-61 The Security Assurance Requirements (SAR) have been selected according to an Evaluation Assurance Level 2 (EAL2).
+- 63 The person managing the SOS generator tool is therefore supposed to be the security administrator, and the person loading the SOS image, the user. - 64 The Security Assurance Requirements (SAR) have been selected according to an Evaluation Assurance Level 2 (EAL2).
 EAL2 has been selected due to market and clients demand.